 What can we do about it?

 - Demanding that the wealthy and large corporations pay their fair share in taxes.
 Stop corporations from shifting their profits and jobs overseas to avoid paying U.S. income taxes.
 Create a progressive estate tax on the top 0.3 percent of Americans who inherit more than $3.5 million.
 Enact a tax on Wall Street speculators who caused millions of Americans to lose their jobs, homes, and life savings.

 - Increasing the federal minimum wage from $7.25 to $15 an hour by 2020.
-In the year 2015, no one who works 40 hours a week should be living in poverty.
+No one who works 40 hours a week should be living in poverty.

 - Putting at least 13 million Americans to work by investing $1 trillion over five years towards rebuilding our crumbling roads, bridges, railways, airports, public transit systems, ports, dams, wastewater plants, and other infrastructure needs.

 - Reversing trade policies like NAFTA, CAFTA, and PNTR with China that have driven down wages and caused the loss of millions of jobs.
 If corporate America wants us to buy their products they need to manufacture those products in this country, not in China or other low-wage countries.

 - Creating 1 million jobs for disadvantaged young Americans by investing $5.5 billion in a youth jobs program.
 Today, the youth unemployment rate is off the charts.
 We have got to end this tragedy by making sure teenagers and young adults have the jobs they need to move up the economic ladder.